 The World of Work Project View

 If the only motivation to improve employee experience is a profit-motive, workers will see right through this, possibly resulting in decreased engagement and increased turnover.

 Finally, once staff have offered their views on making things better, employers must take action by empowering employees to bring the needed changes to life.
-There is no faster route to eroded trust, and dwindling levels of discretionary effort than yet another wave of promises to change that are emptier than a bottle of champagne after a wedding.
+These changes often are achieved through a program of organizational development.
+There is no faster route to eroded trust, and dwindling levels of discretionary effort than yet another wave of promises to change that are empty.

 About the Author